How to Configure Docker Rotate Log on Amazon Linux 2

 sudo systemctl restart docker.service

-This real-world scenario from an e-commerce company’s project experience shows how crucial rotating logs are for maintaining a healthy system.
-By implementing Docker Rotate Log on Amazon Linux ₂ instances using these configurations, you will have an automated solution that efficiently manages server logs generated by your services.
+This approach shows how rotating logs helps maintain a healthy system.
+By implementing Docker Rotate Log on Amazon Linux 2, you get an automated solution that efficiently manages server logs from your services.

-As a result of this project implementation in our e-commerce example, DevOps engineers could maintain system performance and troubleshoot issues effectively without being overwhelmed by massive volumes of logs.
+With this configuration, DevOps engineers can maintain system performance and troubleshoot issues without being overwhelmed by massive log volumes.

-.
-This approach involves creating a custom logrotate configuration file for Docker container logs.
+You can also use logrotate instead of modifying the Docker daemon configuration.
+This method creates a custom logrotate configuration file for Docker container logs.

 Step 1: Install logrotate